farhad519/EasyCharity/README.md

 A simple app.
 1. User can sign up and log in.
 (Used Firebase authentication)
 2. User can create a page asking charity.
 (Used Firebase database to save)
+3. User can create more than one page for charity.
 3. Other user can select that page and give charity by credit card.
 (Used Stripe to do the transaction)
 4. A unique token will be received upon transaction completion which only the charity giver knows he is and can validate the total amount.